wagdav/thewagner.net/content/2022-08-10-Anatomy-of-a-Service.markdown

 In other words, a service, independently of the number of its business capabilities is inherently [concurrent][PikeConcurrency].

 Some components in the previous list may be trivial.
 For example, a few lines of code we can implement a method that reads input from a file.
 On the other hand, a service communicating with a message broker may require a sophisticated subsystem that implements connection management and data serialization.

-Some components represent the bare minimum: a service must have a way to communicate with the external world otherwise it would be useless.
+Some components are essential: a service that cannot exchange its inputs and outputs with the world is useless.
 Others are necessary for operations: while a service that fulfills a business requirement without any logging is close to impossible to debug in production.

 # Design and development